fiduswriter/simple-datatables/docs/documentation/API.md

 * `headings`: An array of **header cells**.

 * `data`: An array of rows of data.
-Each row consists of an array of **content cells**.
+Each row consists of an array of **row cells**.

 **Header cells** are objects with these fields:

 * `data` (any, required): The headers data in it's original format.

-* `text` (string, ptional): In case the browser's automatic conversion of the data field to a string to display in a browser is not working correctly, this field can be sued to control what is being rendered.
+* `text` (string, optional): In case the browser's automatic conversion of the data field to a string to display in a browser is not working correctly, this field can be sued to control what is being rendered.

 * `type` (string, optional): "html" in case of the data field is an array of DiffDOM nodes. "string" in case of a plaintext string.

+**Row cells** are objects with these fields:

+* `attributes` (any, optional): The row attributes.
+Use like `{ "class": "my-class", "style": "background-color: pink;" }`.

+* `cells` (any[], required): The list of cells in this row.
+See "Content cells" for more details.

 **Content cells** are also objects with the same `data` and `text` fields that **header fields** has and additionally with this field: